Saliva drug tests only detect parent THC residues, left directly in the oral cavity when smoking.

 Urine drug testing performed after 24,48,72 and 96 hours would all likely give positive results.

-The above examples highlight the differences between the 2 very different tests.
+The above examples highlight the differences between the 2 very different types of drug tests when it comes to cannabis detection.

 Expecting saliva test kits to perform in the same way as traditional urine cannabis test kits is simply not realistic.